Adult Social Care

 Referral Process Referral Process When significant risks of harm have been identified or when low level risk has increased following failed interventions, a multi-agency response is required.
 Options should be explored at a multi-agency meeting and a plan of action agreed.
 There are instances whe…

-London Fire Brigade Home Fire Safety Visits London Fire Brigade Home Fire Safety Visits The London Fire Brigade's new Home Fire Safety Visit (HFSV) strategy, launched in April 2023, focuses on prioritising vulnerable Londoners.
-It offers free, personalised fire safety advice through in-person vis…
+London Fire Brigade Home Fire Safety Visits London Fire Brigade Home Fire Safety Visits London Fire Brigade offer free, personalised fire safety advice through in-person visits and an online checker.
+Professionals and carers are encouraged to refer individuals at very high risk for immediate visi…

 Herbert Protocol Risk Reduction Tool Herbert Protocol form Herbert Protocol Risk Reduction Tool People with dementia sometimes get lost and go missing.
 If you care for someone with dementia you can fill in this form containing information to give to the police if the person goes missing.
 This me…